-As is evident from Figure 3-2, only for fuel oil and natural gas have price escalation rates deviated substantially from the rate of general inflation over most of these years.
-Rates of price change for the other building-related items shown (Building Material and Supplies Dealers and Non-residential Building M&R) have generally tracked the rate of change in the general price level with the total inflation rate from 2010 through 2017 within 1.0 percentage point, so that the relative price change for these items is zero.
+As is evident from Figure 3-2, fuel oil and natural gas have price escalation rates that have deviated substantially from the rate of general inflation over most of these years with significant fluctuations in the rate of change (greater than 20 % in some years).
+Electricity price changes are not as variable as natural gas or fuel oil, but have still deviated from general inflation by up to 10 % and are trending down relative to general inflation.
+Rates of price change for the other building-related items shown (Building Material and Supplies Dealers and Non-residential Building M&R) have generally tracked the rate of change in the general price level with the total inflation rate from 2010 through 2019 within 1.5 percentage points, so that the relative real price change for these items is zero.
 For this reason, the FEMP LCC methodology, which recommends that future costs be expressed in constant dollars, generally assumes a zero real (differential) escalation rate for all non-energy related costs.
-DoD provides its own best practices on inflation and escalation estimation in DoD (2017b).
+DoD provides its own best practices on inflation and escalation estimation in DoD (35).